mihai2000q/ConsiliumTempus-be/docs/api/Api.Workspace.md

 #### Delete Workspace Request

-Sends the id of the object inside the route request.
+Sends the id of the workspace inside the route request.

 #### Delete Workspace Response